ekcomputer/Northern_Change_Lab/Resources.md

 ## Remote sensing tutorials

 1. [NASA ARSET](https://arset.gsfc.nasa.gov/) has dozens of tutorials on a number of topics, from sensors like optical and SAR to applications such as wildfires and hydrology.
+2. NASA SERVIR [SAR Handbook: Comprehensive Methodologies for Forest Monitoring and Biomass Estimation](https://servirglobal.net/Global/Articles/Article/2674/sar-handbook-comprehensive-methodologies-for-forest-monitoring-and-biomass-estimation) - "The SAR Handbook: Comprehensive Methodologies for Forest Monitoring and Biomass Estimation is the culmination of a two-year collaboration between NASA SERVIR and SilvaCarbon.
+Five trainings, led by six SAR subject matter experts, were held at hubs throughout the SERVIR network.
+The topics of these trainings included SAR basics, SAR for forest change detection, forest height estimation, biomass estimation, mangrove monitoring, and sampling design."

 ## Data science/machine learning